TamiaLab/carnetdumaker/README.md

 You can do whatever the AGPLv3 license allow you to do, BUT:
 - Some vendor files in the ``/static`` directory are under various licenses.
 Check vendor websites for more information.
 - All templates files in the ``/templates`` and media resources (images, logo, etc) are under copyright and **NOT** under the terms of the AGPLv3 license.
-- Some templates files include legal informations from the TamiaLab organisation.
+- Some templates files include legal information from the TamiaLab organisation.
 You are **NOT** allowed to use them for any derived works.

 Any derived works published under the legal terms of the TamiaLab organisation will be considered as impersonation and immediately taken down.